 Will Guinea Pigs one day be served in restaurants worldwide?
 It’s possible.
 As the world looks at alternatives to beef and other livestock for meat there is potential for new protein sources to become mainstream.
 Globalisation has made people more open to new foods.
 Cricket protein might seem gross to some people but its popularity is growing fast.
 If insect protein is the future then why not guinea pig meat?
 It’s got more taste than crickets, the animals are less destructive to the environment than cows and the meat is relatively easy to produce.

-If you find yourself in Peru look out for a cuyería (cuy restaurant) where the typical dish is roasted guinea pig (cuy al horno).
+If you find yourself in Peru look for a cuyería (cuy restaurant) where the typical dish is roasted guinea pig (cuy al horno).
 The fried version (cuy chactado) is tastier because, well, fried food is always tastier.
+The cooking method and how you eat cuy are personal choices but it’s worth following the lead of the locals.
 Cusco is your best bet for a good cuyería.

 Cooking Guinea Pig